William de Karlell

 William de Karlell (died 1383) was an English-born judge, administrator and cleric in fourteenth-century Ireland.
 He held numerous benefices including Archdeacon of Meath and Rector of Youghal, and sat in the Irish House of Commons.
-After sitting for some years as a Baron of the Court of Exchequer (Ireland) he was removed from office, following a flood of complaints about his numerous acts of extortion and oppression, but he was later restored to favour, and served briefly as Chief Baron of the Irish Exchequer.
+After sitting for some years as a Baron of the Court of Exchequer (Ireland) he was removed from office, following a flood of complaints about his acts of extortion and oppression committed by himself and Chief Baron Holywood, but he was later restored to favour, and served briefly as Chief Baron of the Irish Exchequer.
 He is buried in St Canice's Cathedral, Kilkenny.